 An enterprise design system is not a “style guide”.

-It is something more profound and collaborative tool for designing enterprise applications.
+It is a more profound and collaborative tool for designing enterprise applications.
 It is not a one-time job that the team gets done and marks as finished.
 It is a living document.
 A design system evolves with the needs of an enterprise, company, and teams and constantly needs to be updated, adapted, and iterated as work progresses on an enterprise software design project.

 In contrast, a UI style guide is a static document that exists for a period and then would probably be redesigned from the ground up with a different level of documentation.

-A great way of understanding system design basics is to imagine you’re building all of New York City’s skyscrapers out of legos.
+A great way of understanding system design basics is to imagine you’re building all of New York City’s skyscrapers out of Legos.
 You would need a whole range of different legos to represent all the material and architectural diversity.
-However, instead of purchasing legos for the undertaking, you only have pieces of plastic lying around on the floor.
-You have to physically mold this plastic into pieces that could be used to build the skyscrapers.
+However, instead of purchasing Legos for the undertaking, you only have pieces of plastic lying around on the floor.
+You have to physically mold this plastic into pieces that could be used to build skyscrapers.

 Every custom basic component must be created from scratch.

-In this scenario, it would take forever to complete the pieces you need, let alone constructing all the buildings.
-This is what happens when companies don’t have a design system during an enterprise software design project; they have to build everything from scratch, every time.
-This means, all the things that you see in an application, like calls to action (CTAs), buttons, modules, or form fields would have to be made from nothing each time they needed to be added to a design.
+In this scenario, it would take forever to complete the pieces you need, let alone construct all the buildings.
+This is what happens when companies don’t have a design system during an enterprise software design project; they have to build everything from scratch every time.
+This means that all the things that you see in an application, like calls to action (CTAs), buttons, modules, or form fields, would have to be made from nothing each time they needed to be added to a design.

-Building the same components from scratch for every new project slows down velocity.
+Building the same components from scratch when designing enterprise applications slows down velocity.
 The workflow becomes repetitive for each project.

-Additionally, there is a high chance that each element would turn out different, jeopardizing brand consistency across platforms.
+Additionally, there is a high chance that each element would turn out differently, jeopardizing brand consistency across its enterprise software design.
 Also, the coded functionality of the elements such as form fields, data validation, or character limits would have to be written ad nauseam.

 The best way to solve the “Lego problem” is to go and buy several sets of legos with a range of pieces and start building.
 With these pre-made building blocks, it will be easier, faster, and more straightforward.
 Companies won’t have to build every component from scratch.

-There are certain standards that a digital application will need, like CTAs, buttons, etc. Design systems ensure core elements are readily available, customizable, and contain implement functionalities.
+There are certain system design basics standards for that a digital application will need, like CTAs, buttons, etc. Systems analysis and design ensure core elements are readily available, customizable, and contain implement functionalities.
 Styling and functionality go hand in hand, and an enterprise design system understands that at a foundational level.

 While it is common to have a load of undifferentiated requirements for various projects that must be slowly developed into components.
 Using an enterprise design system that already defines the basic structure and functions of various elements easily eliminates tedious steps of the application building process.

-Though design systems are available online, a team is still needed for adaptation like the colors, logos and other personalisation work.
+Though design systems are available online, a team is still needed for adaptations like the colors, logos, and other personalisation work.

 Building an application involves designers, developers, and consultants.
 With so many people, miscommunications are bound to occur.
 Design systems help create a set of frameworks organized for each team member.
 As the functions and styling are already defined in the design system, it becomes easier to focus on creativity because you need less time for clerical tasks.
 A robust design system builds better communication with the clients and internal team as well, boosting the efficiency of the workflow and further solidifying the relationship.